 Recent CTE news stories about young adults and ecumenism

-The Bill Snelson Young Ecumenists Fund opens for the first time
+Apply now for The Bill Snelson Young Ecumenists Fund

-18 to 35 year olds can apply now for a grant to support an ecumenical experience abroad.
-Closes 31 October 2023.
+If you’re 18 to 35 years old you can apply for financial support to have an ecumenical experience abroad.
+The deadline for applications is 31 March 2025.

 Find out more about the Bill Snelson Young Ecumenists Fund which opens for applications in September 2023.